RÄISÄNEN

 Commissioned by Yoi Kawakubo for his video work “Slow Violencello” (2024)

-Premiere on October 30, 2024, Yoi Kawakubo's exhibition "Left is Right-The Garden of 4.5 Billion Years and Boiled Frogs", Maruki Gallery, Saitama, Japan
+Premiere (cello version) on October 30, 2024, Yoi Kawakubo's exhibition "Left is Right-The Garden of 4.5 Billion Years and Boiled Frogs", Maruki Gallery, Saitama, Japan

 • • •